nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Finding passengers by name while all passengers shown.

     1. Prerequisites: Using sample passengers, list all passengers using the `list` command.
 Multiple passengers in the list.
+Default GMEdata.json file present in the data folder.

     1. Test case: `find n/bernice`.<br>
        Expected: Details of passenger named `Bernice Yu` is shown.
 Status message shows 1 passenger listed.